 "It was natural for Microsoft to win."

-You can find the whole conversation below, but here is Gates's full English translation:
+You can find your whole conversation below, but here is Gates' complete answer translated from English:

 The truth is that I did not believe in the weekends.
 I did not believe in the holidays….